battleaxedotco/tool-docs/docs/overlord/gradients.md

 New in Overlord v1.1 is support for Illustrator Gradients.

 ### Is this a big deal?
 Yep.
-The standard Illustrator file import does support gradients at all –it just turns the layer grey.
+The standard Illustrator file import does *not* support gradients at all –it just turns the layer grey.
 Through some fancy workarounds, it’s now possible.
 We all rejoice together.

 <Video url="https://www.youtube.com/embed/xM2DhTNwfHc" />